andrewferlitsch/Gap/docs/tutorials/computer_vision.md

 test.split  = 0
 ```

-The random number generation by default will start at different seed each time.
+The random number generation by default will start at a different seed each time.
 If you need (desire) consistency between training on the results for comparison or demo'ing, then one specifies a seed value for the random number generation.
-The seed value is an integer value and is specified as a second parameter (i.e., tuple) to the *split* property.
-In the example below, the split is set to 20% test, and the random seed to 42.
+The seed value is an integer value and is specified as a second parameter (i.e., tuple) to the `split` property.
+In the example below, the split is set to 20% test, and the random seed set to 42.

 `images.split = 0.2, 42`